yourivdloo/my-package/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/yourivdloo/my-package.svg?style=flat-square)](https://packagist.org/packages/yourivdloo/my-package)
 ![GitHub Actions](https://github.com/yourivdloo/my-package/actions/workflows/main.yml/badge.svg)

-This package is solely meant for learning purposes, so to get more aquainted with package development
+This package is solely meant for learning purposes, so to get more aquainted with package development.
+The package contains only one function, this function takes an integer and returns a random number with the length of the passed integer

 ## Installation